spencerhcheng/holberton-system_engineering-devops/w2/d3/lecture_notes.md

 ## like Array, like String

-Arrays and String have more in common than you may think.
+Arrays and Strings have more in common than you may think.
 Several earlier (and lower level) programming languages implemented Strings as Arrays, where each character is an element in the Array.
 While this doesn't directly apply to JavaScript in the same way (i.e. this is no Character data type), it does provide